 Cedars of Lebanon Care Center is one of four available nursing homes located in Lebanon, Ohio.
-This nursing home was awarded an overall grade of C, which is a middle of the pack grade.
+This nursing home was awarded an overall grade of B-, which is a middle of the pack grade.
 This grade was right in line with the city grade in Lebanon.
 This place was stronger in some categories than others, but it did not have any weak links in any of our major categories.
-More information about these categories is available below.
+More information about these categories can be found below.

 Cedars of Lebanon Care Center